REST API Convention Summary

 • GET – Retrieve existing list of records or one record

-• PUT – Update/Replace existing a list of records, such as add/update some records to a list of resource
+• PUT – Update/Replace an existing whole/entire record, or an existing entire list of records, such as update a record or a list of record resource

 • DELETE – Delete existing list of records or an entity